2degrees/django-wsgi/docs/source/index.rst

 between Django and the rest of the WSGI ecosystem.
 To accomplish this, this library provides the following:

-- An enhanced :class:`~django.http.HttpRequest` class extended by the fully-featured :class:`webob.Request` (which is absolutely backwards compatible).
+- The ability to use the fully-featured ``Request`` class from WebOb along side Django's :class:`~django.http.HttpRequest`.
 - Functions to run WSGI applications inside Django reliably.
 - A Django middleware which implements the `wsgiorg.routing_args
   <http://wsgi.org/wsgi/Specifications/routing_args>`_ standard.